-What does this mean for the patient?
+What does this mean for the participant?

-Further information about what this result means for the patient and their family may be included in the report.
+Further information about what this result means for the participant and their family may be included in the report.
 Further details about the condition may also be found at Genetics Home Reference: bit.ly/GenHomeRef, and Gene Reviews: bit.ly/GeneRev.

-What to do now for the patient:
+What to do now for the participant:

-- Outline and explain the results and give the patient a copy of the report.
-If results are to be sent to any other healthcare professional, such as a GP, explain that this will happen. - Determine management for the condition, make appropriate referrals and discuss the course of action with the patient and their family.
+- Outline and explain the results and give the participant a copy of the report.
+Explain that results will be shared, with their consent, with other healthcare professionals, such as their GP. - Determine management for the condition, make appropriate referrals and discuss the course of action with the participant and their family. - Consider referral to Clinical Genetics for further